jr0d/mercury/docs/dev_environment.rst

   * Bottle API service | *python mercury-api/mercury_api/frontend.py*

 With an IDE, such as pycharm, I typically create a profile for each service launcher.
 How you start these services is up to you.
-You can use the tmux start script (after modifying it) provided in the scripts directory if you are comfortable with tmux.
+There is a script provided in the scripts directory which will launch all services in separate tmux windows ( with the exception of the mercury_api, which exists in another repository ).

 Once these services are running, we are ready to connect an agent to the backend.

 Running the Agent
 ~~~~~~~~~~~~~~~~~

-TBC
+On linux, running the agent is as simple as running any other service.

 References